XAVIXXVI/product-detection-and-grouping/README.md

-# **🚀 Face Detection & Grouping Service**
+# **🚀 Product Detection & Grouping Service**

-This project provides a **face detection and grouping service** using Django and Docker.
-It processes uploaded images, detects faces, and groups similar faces using microservices.
+This project provides a **Product detection and grouping service** using Django and Docker.
+It processes uploaded images, detects products, and groups similar products using microservices.

 ---